DipanwitSen/ADAS/car_annotation/readme.md

 Optimizers:

+an optimizer is an algorithm that is used to minimize or maximize a loss function or objective function.
+The goal of an optimizer is to find the optimal parameters for a model that result in the best performance on a given task.
+Optimizers work by iteratively updating the model parameters in a direction that reduces the loss function.
+The update rule is based on the gradient of the loss function with respect to the model parameters.

 Stochastic Gradient Descent (SGD): Updates model parameters based on the gradient of the loss function.
 Momentum: Adds a momentum term to SGD to help escape local minima.
 Nesterov Accelerated Gradient (NAG): A variant of SGD with a different momentum update rule.